nordicsmartgovernment/Nordic-Smart-Government-Datamodel-Examples/README.md

 * All of

 Restrictions one to five, majority and all of are modelled as properties (instead of separate class) to simplify the model.
 Restriction properties are used by Signatory rules to constraint the number of agents needed to form a group that can hold the signatory power.

+## Agent

+Entity that is able to carry out action.
+Class reused from FOAF / [Core business vocabulary](https://semiceu.github.io/Core-Business-Vocabulary/releases/2.1.0/#Agent).

+## Role

+ Denotes a role that a Person or other Agent can take in an organization.
+Class reused from [Organisation ontology](https://www.w3.org/TR/vocab-org/#class-role).

+ NSG&B defines set of roles to be used as classification.
+TBD!